German flood victims find Christmas cheer amid loss | DW | 23.12.2021

 In the bakery around the corner, the first customers are asking for whole-grain rolls.
 The saleswoman knocks on her counter three times for luck as she says: "The flood didn't hit us so bad here, thank goodness," she says.
 "But if you're driving down the Ahr, what you see will make you weep.
 The Ahr Valley is a sad sight."

-On the night of July 15, suddenly the Ahr was no longer a river; days of rain had suddenly turned it into a monster.
+On the night of July 15, the Ahr suddenly ceased to be a river; days of rain turned it into a deluge.
 In Schuld, it swept away entire houses.

-Hans-Peter Diel's house remained standing.
-But the water engulfed the ground floor while he had taken refuge on the upper floor with his family.
+Hans-Peter Diel's house remained standing, but the water engulfed the ground floor.
+He and his family had taken refuge on the upper floor.
 Now, Diel stands in front of his house and points to a brown stripe on the outer wall, showing the level of the waters that made his house inhabitable.

-For the past six months, the Diels have been living with relatives.
-And they came back to clean up and rebuild whenever they found the time.
-They carried mud and debris out of the house, knocked the plaster off the walls, tore out the floorboards.
+For the past six months, the Diels have been living with relatives, coming back to clean up and rebuild whenever they have found the time.
+They have carried mud and debris out of the house, knocked the plaster off the walls, torn out the floorboards.
 They are among an estimated 42,000 people in the Ahr valley who were affected by the flood.

 "We just kept going," Diel says.
 "Along with many, many helpers by our side.
 Our biggest wish was to be back home for Christmas.
 And that wish has come true."